 From that point, I started my journey of exploration in the field of pain science.
 I first earned my MSc and then my Ph.D..
 During my doctorate, I started to explore the role of stress in pain and how this can impact on the initiation and perpetuation of pain and suffering.
 At the same time, two important things happened in my own journey.
 I discovered the power of mindfulness meditation which led me to qualify as a meditation and chair yoga teacher, and I discovered the Sensory Processing Sensitivity trait, which is present in around 20% of the population worldwide (for more information click on the Highly Sensitive People button above).

-I then had the privilege to work alongside a very experienced multidisciplinary team in a well-known Pain Management Unit in the UK where I trained as a psychologically informed physiotherapist using Acceptance and Commitment Therapy or ACT model, which draws many of its components from the mindfulness-meditation tradition (for more information on the model see the "Pain Service explained" section).
-I can finally say that I am now more than ever very passionate about putting in practice what I learned in my professional journey, by "joining the dots" using a body-mind approach within the ACT model to support people living with persistent pain and also those who are Highly Sensitive.
+I then had the privilege to work in the NHS alongside a very experienced multidisciplinary team in a well-known Pain Management Unit in the UK where I trained as a psychologically informed physiotherapist (and chronic pain therapist) using Acceptance and Commitment Therapy or ACT model, which draws many of its components from the mindfulness-meditation tradition (for more information on the model see the "Pain Management" section).
+I can finally say that I am now more than ever very passionate about putting in practice what I learned in my professional journey, by "joining the dots" using a body-mind approach within the ACT model to support people living with chronic pain and also those who are Highly Sensitive.